ClaireMakers/asynchronicity-pills-and-exercises/Promises.md

 <br>
 <br>

-Diagram of water/liquid flowing down to represent data going down the promises chain

 Exercise:
 - some exercises - predict what a certain value will be at a certain execution point quizz form with answers underneath, to deal with execution order.